igorshapiro/todo/README.md

 - Angular UI / Bootstrap
 - PostgreSQL

+## Tests
+Turnip is used for acceptance tests

+Acceptance tests are written for:
+- Existing user login
+- New visitor sign up
+- Todo list shows all todo items of a user

+They can be found at /spec/acceptance

 ## Sign-up/in assumptions
 Sign-in and sign-up functionality is combined.
 If the user logs in with an email that doesn't exist, a new user is created and immediately logged in.